Postponed Paralympics Must guarantee No Coronavirus, Says IPC Chief - UrduPoint

 Tokyo organisers and Olympic and Paralympic officials are expected to begin discussions next month on everything from quarantines to barring fans.

-Parsons stopped short of saying he was optimistic that the Paralympics will go ahead, saying instead that he was "encouraged" by the restart of leagues like the NBA.
+Parsons stopped short of saying he was optimistic that the Paralympics will go ahead, saying instead that he was "encouraged" by the restart of leagues such as US basketball's NBA.

 But he acknowledged that the Games will be infinitely more complicated than other competitions, given their scale, number of events and international nature.